A guide to mortgages during rising rates

 Government help to be aware of for first-time buyers

 The fairly new government-backed mortgage scheme was introduced to help those struggling to get a sufficient deposit to get on the housing ladder.
 It targeted first-time buyers and helped facilitate 95% of mortgages.
-An extension of this scheme is the Help to Buy scheme, in which first-time buyers receive a hefty low-interest loan towards their first deposit.
+It is a temporary measure, running until December 2022.
+Another government home ownership option is the Help to Buy: Equity Loan scheme, in which first-time buyers receive a hefty low-interest loan towards their first deposit.

 By saving in a lifetime ISA instead of enrolling in, or contributing to an auto-enrolment pension scheme, occupational pension scheme, or personal pension scheme:

 (i) you may lose the benefit of contributions from your employer (if any) to that scheme; and